strongloop/strongloop.com2/_posts/2018-02-01-loopback-4-json-schema-generation.md

 ## Models and metadata in LoopBack4

 Currently with LoopBack4, the concept of models are borrowed from LoopBack3 where models are used to represent data in backend systems.
+A great feature LoopBack3 had was the painless conversion of LoopBack models into Swagger API spec through [`loopback-swagger`](https://github.com/strongloop/loopback-swagger) module.
+We sought to bring over this feature to LoopBack4 and at the same time use the advantages of TypeScript to make creating models easier and more intutitive.

 In order to define these models for the legacy juggler with just TypeScript classes, `@model` and `@property` decorators from `@loopback/repository` package are used.
 With TypeScript's experimental feature on decorators, we're able to infer property types of a class at compile-time and store them as metadata.
 This metadata is accessed at run-time and a working model definition is automatically built from the metadata and stored as a property under the class constructor to be readily accessed.